Poggecci/INSO-GH-API-QUERY/README.md

 ### Points Closed Team Metrics
 1. The course is described in a JSON file.
 The fields of the JSON file are
    - `organization` this will be used as the name of the organization
+   - `milestoneStartsOn` the `datetime` at which the milestone starts
+   - `milestoneEndsOn` the `datetime` at which the milestone ends if either one of `milestoneStartsOn` or `milestoneEndsOn` is missing then there will not be any use of the decay function in the calculation of the score of issues
    - `teams` this field is a list of key/value pairs.
 The key of each pair is the team name.
 It _must_ also be the name of the project board owned by that team from which the closed issues, with their urgency and difficulty can be collected.
 The value of each